 - Sathorn Road, the city's upscale district, Silom is not far away.

-- Boat shuttle to different luxury hotels like the Millennium Hilton Bangkok, Menam Riverside Hotel, Mandarin Oriental Bangkok and Anantara Riverside Resort Bangkok (formerly the Marriott).
+- Boat shuttle to different luxury hotels like the Millennium Hilton Bangkok, Menam Riverside Hotel, Mandarin Oriental Bangkok and the Anantara Riverside Resort Bangkok (formerly the Marriott).

 - Shuttle to the Asian night super market The Riverfront, built on renovated old docks, now with a big wheel to observe Bangkok at night (fashion in all big cities...).